Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 - Navigate to Settings → Apps

-- Click Create App
+- Click on Create App

-- Enter name, slug, and optionally a description
+- Enter name, slug and optional description

 - Write the executor code

-- Click Save
+- Click on Save

 Revisions and Rollback